Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 Daily Rate Contractor – Less than £220 per day

-On this basis of this type of contract, lenders will NOT lend to you based on your daily rate and will looking to use the income from your Ltd company accounts / tax returns to assess affordability and your borrowing capacity.
+On the basis of this type of contract, lenders will NOT lend to you based on your daily rate and will look to use the income from your Ltd company accounts / tax returns to assess affordability and your borrowing capacity.

 Once lenders have the proof of income as described above, they will use their normal underwriting criteria to assess how much you can borrow.